barstow2/variable-lights-out/README.md

 This game is a more generalized version of the popular combinatorial game "Lights Out."

 # Goal
-Try to get all the squares to be the same color.
+Try to get all the squares into the "off" state.

 # Rules
 Click on the squares in the grid to change their color.